infraling/pepperclipse/README.txt

       ./pom.xml

-5. Add the new Maven module as Maven dependency with the dependency section of
+5. Add the new Maven module as Maven dependency to the dependency section of

       pepper-feature-modules-source/pom.xml
       pepper-repository/pom.xml